Frequently Asked Questions

 Are Scholarships Available?

 A limited number of scholarships are available through the Mareck Center for Dance for students ages 8 & up who have a strong passion and desire to study ballet.
 Scholarships are awarded for the entire calendar year, August-May, with amounts based on financial need, talent, and physical potential.
 Scholarship recipients must be enrolled in a class schedule as recommended by the School Director.
 Minimum class requirements vary depending on the level and age of the student.
 They must be exemplary students and respect Mareck Center for Dance’s policies.
 Please read the Scholarship Contract thoroughly to be aware of all expectations before applying.
-Scholarship applications for the 2020-2021 school year are now closed.
-Please check back in Summer 2021 for application information for the 2021-2022 school year.
+Scholarship applications for the 2023-2024 school year are now open.
+Apply here Scholarship Application Form

 For students living in the Columbia School District, scholarships are also available through ‘Day Dreams Foundation’.
 For consideration, please visit Day Dreams Foundation to determine eligibility and complete an application.